ernie/venture/README.md

 presentations, originally built for the sole purpose of running a [single conference talk at Keep Ruby Weird 2015](http://confreaks.tv/videos/keeprubyweird2015-choices).

-It's built in Elixir, Phoenix, and React with ES6 (thanks, Babel!).
+It's built with Elixir, Phoenix, and React with ES6+ (thanks, Babel!).

 ## Building/Running Locally